nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

 </br>

-You can deploy you Nightscout site with Heroku using a Hobby plan (up to 7$ per month for one Dyno).
+You can deploy you Nightscout site with Heroku using a Hobby plan (7$ per month for one app).
 If you find it too complex or the maintenance too demanding you might be interested in [Nightscout as a service](../../NSaaS).

 !!!info "Database costs"